Criminal Defense Lawyers

 PC 136.1 Crimes

-The law against dissuading or preventing a witness from testifying is found at California PC 136.1(a) and 137(b).
+The law against dissuading, preventing, or intimidating a witness from testifying, is found at California PC 136.1(a) and 137(b).

 The most common charge of dissuading or preventing a witness from testifying is found at penal code section 136.1(a).
 This article deals mostly with that crime; however, we have included information on similar crimes at the bottom of this article.